Skip to main content

 Even where you can report confidently that member-borne costs and charges in your scheme represent good value, this may not always hold true.
 Therefore, you should guard against a deterioration in value for members with ongoing monitoring and evaluation.

-Best practice
+Good practice

-Although you are required to carry out a full review of value for members at least once a year, it is best practice to ensure that you have arrangements in place to enable the ongoing monitoring of services provided to the scheme, and that discussions and decisions relating to scheme services take account of any potential impact on value for members.
+Although you are required to carry out a full review of value for members at least once a year, it is good practice to ensure that you have arrangements in place to enable the ongoing monitoring of services provided to the scheme, and that discussions and decisions relating to scheme services take account of any potential impact on value for members.

-• number of both new members and members who have left the employer and/or stopped contributions
+- number of both new members and members who have left the employer and/or stopped contributions

-• whether the scheme has switched between products or changed investment platform
+- whether the scheme has switched between products or changed investment platform

-• whether new risks have emerged
+- whether new risks have emerged

-• whether new technology has become available on the market which could influence the relative competitiveness and sustainability of certain service providers
+- whether new technology has become available on the market which could influence the relative competitiveness and sustainability of certain service providers

-• the level of and reasons for member complaints
+- the level of and reasons for member complaints

 Any decision to engage with service providers should be proportionate to the costs involved and you should also assess their performance against defined targets, measures and/or objectives on a regular basis.
 For many schemes, this will be at least quarterly, although less complex schemes with a small number of members and that carry out fewer transactions might find it appropriate to review performance less frequently unless a particular issue arises.
-The regularity of review may also depend on the level of involvement the provider has in the scheme.
+The review frequency may also depend on the level of involvement the provider has in the scheme.

 Where relevant, you should also have a process in place to evaluate the performance of any remunerated trustees on your board.
 For example, this could form part of an annual board effectiveness review.